GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   User needs to be logged in to view the Library menu on mobile devices.
 This isn't necessarily a bug as it is a design issue with the concept version of this app.
 In a production version a user wouldn't be able to view any Libaries unless they are logged in.
 For conceptual purposes, we show the Libraries even though a user may not have "logged in".
 -   EFFICIENCY MARKER: [script.js:removeWidgetID] The code for deleting a project or removing a dashboard panel from the local storage array should be made into arrow function(s) if possible
 -   The instructions/confirmation messages on the Add Project modal do not work correctly: 1) After the first custom project is saved via Add Project 2) When a user creates another project without closing the Add Project modal
+-   The arrow pointer on the weather widget doesn't line up correctly when the user hovers the cog instruction line in the top nav.

 #### FIXED
 -   BLOCKER: When deleting a project or removing a dashboard panel the local storage array isn't being updated correctly resulting in erroneous library, dasboard, and delete projects funtionality when refreshing the browser.